Kinetic-Labs/.github/profile/README.md

 - TraceThing: Painless Java profilign with minimal performance overhead
 - LoadThing: High-performance reverse-proxy with an abundance of features and plenty of monitoring to go along
 - DocThing: Generate docs from a Markdown file or code comments for any project
+- NixThing: A high-performance Nix parser, evaluator and AST library for Java

 ## Used languages
 For the curious-or nerdy-here are the programming languages we use: